Regenerative-Farming-Ecosystem-Event_8.jpg

 Join us in the Wilson Arms, a moveable pub built by farmer Luke Wilson, for informal conversations on the future of farming systems, land use and rural culture.

-Geetie Singh-Watson MBE, The Bull Inn
+Geetie Singh-Watson MBE, Owner & Founder The Bull Inn & Albatross

 Nature walks